CtrlK

 Completeness

-Describes what it does (analyzes ads across platforms with checks and scoring) but completely lacks a 'Use when...' clause or any explicit trigger guidance for when Claude should select this skill.
-Per rubric guidelines, a missing 'Use when...' clause caps completeness at 2, and the 'what' is also somewhat vague, placing this at 1.
+Describes what it does (analyzes ads across platforms) but completely lacks a 'Use when...' clause or any explicit trigger guidance for when Claude should select this skill.
+Per the rubric, a missing 'Use when...' clause caps completeness at 2, and the 'what' portion is also somewhat vague with buzzwordy feature lists rather than clear capabilities, pushing this to 1.

 1 / 3